Subscribe by Email

 Thank you, your email will be added to the mailing list once you click on the link in the confirmation email.

 Author Archives: Federico Pacchioni

-Dr. Pacchioni speaks at the symposium “Intersections: The Arts and the Concept of Space” in Florence
+Dr. Pacchioni speaks at the international symposium “Intersections: The Arts and the Concept of Time,” in Florence

 This semester, Sarina Welsh, who is pursuing the new interdisciplinary B.A. in Global Communication and Italian, created a completely new Italian language and culture class for the kids of Higher Ground, a nonprofit organization dedicated to mentoring and empowering youth … Continue reading